 - You need reinforced windows but also want to block visibility

-Some manufacturers offer dual-purpose films that combine both functions.
+When comparing privacy window film vs security window film, some manufacturers offer dual-purpose options that combine both functions.
 For instance, a frosted or tinted security film can provide both privacy and resistance to impact.
 These are ideal for storefronts, clinics, or front entrances where both concerns apply.

 Other Considerations: Toronto-Specific Factors